AlbertZhangHIT/tulip/README.md

 ### Training
 Models are trained with `train.py`.
 Lipschitz regularization is enabled by passing the flag `--lip` and a scalar Lagrange multiplier.
-Similarly FGSM, gradient ascent and maximum-entry adversarial training are respectively enabled with the flags `--J1`, `--J2` and `--Jinf`, along with a Lagrange multiplier.
+Similarly FGSM, gradient ascent, maximum-entry and PGD adversarial training are respectively enabled with the flags `--J1`, `--J2`, `--Jinf` and '--PGDinf', along with a Lagrange multiplier.

 For example, in the paper the best (adversarially robust) models were trained with `--tanh --decay 5e-4 --lip 0.1 --J2 0.01` (includes weight decay and a final sigmoid layer).
 We didn't tune these Lagrange multipliers,